dkolpakov2/kc-ldap-integration/README-KC.md

   password=secret
 -------------------------
 🔐 Direct Access Grant with Certificate (Mutual TLS)
- -  If you want to use client certificates for authentication (mTLS), Keycloak supports this via Client Authentication → X.509 certificates.
+ -  If we want to use client certificates for authentication (mTLS), Keycloak supports this via Client Authentication → X.509 certificates.
 - This lets Keycloak validate the client identity using the presented certificate instead of a shared secret.

 🧩 Steps to Create Direct Access Grant Client with Certificate via Bash
     Below is a pure bash script using kcadm.sh (Keycloak’s admin CLI).
 🧱 Requirements:
-  - You must be logged in to the admin CLI (kcadm.sh config credentials ...)
+  - we must be logged in to the admin CLI (kcadm.sh config credentials ...)
-  - You already have your .crt and .key files ready for the client
+  - we already have wer .crt and .key files ready for the client

 ## Step 1: Create the client